 Wondering how you’re going to fit your child’s toy chest into your backpack?
 Looking for a present for your traveling little one?
 Here are some of my suggestions for traveling toys.
 I have to admit, Wade laughed a little when I told him I was going to write this blog post.
 While I have plenty [...]

 Wondering how you’re going to fit your child’s toy chest into your backpack?
 Looking for a present for your traveling little one?
 Here are some of my suggestions for traveling toys.

 I have to admit, Wade laughed a little when I told him I was going to write this blog post.
 While I have plenty of experience traveling with a baby and toddler, I am not exactly an expert at traveling light when it comes to travel toys.
 Petra has her own duffle bag just full of toys.
 So while the list below are toys I think are successful travel toys, we also travel with less than ideal travel toys, like two big stuffed turtles and more board books than I’d like to admit.

 What I look for when choosing a travel toy

-Remember, you don’t need to pack as many toys as you think you do.
+Remember – you don’t have to pack as many toys as you think you should.
+You can check online sites like Toynk and look for small and compact, yet interesting toys that will entertain your child for hours!
 It is incredible to me how many toys many children in the US own.
 This is not normal for most of the world.
 You don’t have to travel with too many toys.
 Kids love playing with things they find outside: sticks, rocks and seashells are great play things while traveling.
 They also love playing with Mommy and Daddy’s things, a compact mirror, notebook and shampoo bottle can be great toys.
 It’s always fun to buy a special new toy in a different country, too.

 I’d love to hear any other suggestions for travel toys below!